unioslo/zabbix-cli/docs/plugins/local-plugins.md

 Inside commands, the `PluginConfig` object can be accessed through the `app.get_plugin_config()` method.

-The name of the plugin as denoted by the configuration file entry is passed as an argument to the method.
-The plugin name must match the key in the `plugins` section of the config file.
-If no configuration can be found, a `KeyError` will be raised.
+The name of the plugin, as denoted by its `[plugins]` key, is passed as the argument to the method.
+If no configuration can be found, a `zabbix_cli.exceptions.PluginError` exception will be raised.

+Given the following configuration:

 ```toml
 [plugins.my_plugin]
 ```

+We can access its configuration like this:

 ```python
 from zabbix_cli.app import app